Skip to main content

 Where the new form has been agreed the SNOMED code and description of the form will appear in the NHS dm+d Lookup XML file however these descriptions and codes will not be attached to VMPs until the date confirmed (see below).

-Updating the ‘<DRUG_FORM>’ attribute will begin with a sample batch.
-The sample batch will include the new drug forms for ‘Ointment’ and will be updated in the TRUD extract Monday 28 August 2023.
+Updating the ‘<DRUG_FORM>’ attribute began with a sample batch.
+The sample batch included the new drug forms for ‘Ointment’ and was included in the TRUD extract Monday 28 August 2023.

 Below is a table showing the existing forms of ‘Ointment’ in NHS dm+d and the new Ointment forms that were released in TRUD extract Monday 31 July 2023: